Homemade Bird Bath Plan

 I found a microwave glass plate that created a good heavy anchor for the whole structure.

 It is wider than the other pieces and very heavy making it an excellent anchor for the height.

 This base will keep the bath from tipping over easily.

 It would take extreme wind or a huge push to topple it over.

 The Bath Bowl

-- For this bath I found a round shallow bowl, that measures 2 in/5cm in height in the centre.
+- For this bath, I found a round shallow bowl, that measures 2 in/5cm in height in the center.

 I think it looks great with the square base and tower pieces adding a nice contrast.

 But had I found a square bowl, I would have chosen the square to maintain the squareness. ?

 - Two inches is the perfect depth for birds to drink and bathe.
 Any deeper would be too deep for the smaller birds like Finches and Sparrows.